 Do you know what I like to eat at an Easter brunch?
 A traditional Dutch Easter bun where you take out an almond paste and smear it on the slice.
 However, I have one problem.

 Here in this house, I am the only one who likes almond paste.
-And to eat a traditional Dutch Easter bun (if I already find one that I can eat with my peanut allergy) all by myself is a little bit too much.
+And to eat a traditional Dutch Easter bun (if I already find one that I can eat with my peanut allergy) all by myself is a bit too much.
 So this year I went for the custom version.
 A simple version of the traditional Dutch Easter Bun, without the almond paste.

 - The sugar added to your yeast mixture is yeast "food".
 They convert the sugar to oxygen which makes your bread airy.
 Don't discard the sugar for that case.